BenderBlog/Practise-Programs/OS/Readme.txt

-Note that some code are released under GPLv2 only, not the SuperBart Public Domain Software License.
+Note that some code are released under GPLv2 only, the same as the linux kernel.
+Not the SuperBart
+Public Domain Software License.